JakubSQ/RubyLoversShop/README.md

 * [Features](#features)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is an ecommerce app

 ## Technologies
 Project is created with: